-Sweet T’s, located in Downtown on Providenciales has much of a polarized reputation, with many locals and visitors either loving or hating it.
-This take out restaurant specializes in spicy fried chicken wings and French fries, with a small selection of drink choices to go with the food.
+Sweet T’s, located in the Downtown area of Providenciales has much of a polarized reputation, with many locals and visitors either loving or hating it.
+This take-out restaurant specializes in spicy fried chicken wings and French fries, with a small selection of drink choices to go with the food.
 In any case, Sweet T’s is one of the least expensive dining options on the island, with a serving of wings, fries, and a drink coming in at about $5 or $6.

 Food at Sweet T’s is ordered in dollar increments.
-For example: a meal for one could be “$2 chicken, $2 fries, and soda” for a total of $5.
-Included in the price is the option of having hot sauce or ketchup drizzled on top the food.
+For example, a meal for one could be “$2 chicken, $2 fries, and soda” for a total of $5.
+Included in the price is the option of having hot sauce or ketchup drizzled on top of the food.

 Top of the Cove Deli

 Top O’ the Cove has both air-conditioned indoor and outdoor seating onsite.
-Sandwich, chips, and a drink are typically under $15 per person.
+Sandwich, chips, and a drink are typically around $15 per person.

-A great meal with a drink can be had for under $20 per person.
+A great meal with a drink can be had for about $20 per person.

 One of the best-hidden lunch options in the Grace Bay area is Tiny’s Restaurant, a takeout restaurant located at Miss Moonies convenience store near Leeward Highway.
 This establishment offers a wide selection of local and regional Caribbean favorites that are ready to eat, including jerk, BBQ, fried, and baked chicken, ribs, stews and soups, fish, peas n’ rice, salad, and many side options.